 Corey and her husband Tim have been married for twenty-four years and they have two young adult children, Hiatt and Kate.
 She is a lifelong learner, avid reader, and loves hiking, kayaking, music festivals, and traveling.
 In 2019, she and her family hiked the Norte route of the Camino de Santiago in Spain.

 Contact Corey by email email@example.com

 Operations & Communications Manager

-Contact Cindy by email email@example.com
+Contact Colin by email firstname.lastname@example.org

 Before moving to Brevard, Tom Lewis served as Director of the Spirituality Program at Columbia Theological Seminary in Atlanta, where he led a certificate program in Christian Spiritual Formation.
 While at Columbia, he worked in spiritual growth and renewal with church leaders from a wide spectrum of geography and theology.
 This experience confirmed for him there is a great hunger for the divine throughout our society.
 “Folks often don’t know how to ‘Be Still’ long enough to experience the richness of that relationship,” he says.
 With a background in private industry and ordained ministry, Tom has led seminars, taught spiritual formation, and served as a retreat and conference leader.
 His passion is for teaching about spiritual formation and the spiritual components of depression.
 He has led 8 pilgrimages to the Holy Land.
-At CSW, Tom is a member of the board, program leader, and the Center’s Senior Consultant.
+At CSW, Tom was a long-time member of the board, a frequent program leader, and continues as the Center’s Senior Consultant.